tsgates/arch-wiki-markdown/wiki/Gaming.md

 > For everything else

-For programs which do not implement scheduling policies on their own, one tool known as schedtool, and it's associated daemon schedtoold (available on the AUR) can handle many of these tasks automatically.
+For programs which do not implement scheduling policies on their own, one tool known as schedtool, and it's associated daemon schedtoold can handle many of these tasks automatically.
 To edit what programs relieve what policies, simply edit /etc/schedtoold.conf and add the program followed by the schedtool arguments desired.

 Policies